 Check here for a handy place to find your radio manual area maps, forms, charts, emergency communications document; various useful files related to amateur radio and emergency communications service.
 I am always looking for these on line so I thought I would just add them to my page.
 From a Flex 5000 to a Baofeng UV-5R or if you have a question on your WaveNode WN-2d or your PalStar tuner, you might find it here.
 A map of the Tennessee counties, to AUX Comm Training Videos are linked here.
 If not here, email me and if I can find it, I will try and keep it.
 Just click the Download sign to the left or go to the Information Links tab at the top of this page.

 HAVE A HAMFEST AND MAKE A MILLION DOLLARS!
 Ever wonder what kind of money these hamfest you go to make?
 Well, lets just start at the top, and look at the granddaddy of hamfest what do they make at the DaytonHamvention?
 Well, here is 2009 income tax return.
 At least it is what that is report to Uncle Sam.
+(Click on the tax return year.)
 2009 Tax Returns They had better years before 2008 and 2009, bad economy hurts hams too.
 High gas prices people don't travel and less money to spend.
 This years tax return should be up wait to see where it hit.

 DISCOVERING AMATEUR RADIO